EldorMouyal/cube_solver/README.md

 1. **Capture Images**: Take two pictures of your Rubik's Cube, ensuring that in each image, three faces of the cube are clearly visible.
 For optimal results, ensure that your cube has a black base and that the background is a single color.
 You may take pictures on a blank paper page and crop the images to display only the cube.

-2. **Run the Program**: Execute the program from the `main.py` file.
+2. **Run the Program**: Execute the program from the `Cube_Solver.exe` file.
 You will be prompted to select the two photos you captured.

 3. **View Solution**: The solution will be printed to your console.